OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Channel is of type 'Group' in HDF5.

-A channel group contains metadata for the actual measurement data and thus for the various channels.
+A channel group contains metadata for the actual measurement data available in the channel.
 The naming can be freely selected, but must be unique within the data source group.

 | Name | Parent object | Optional |
 |--|--|--|